Kiyoshy/Msnlora-Lopy/README.md

    - Firmware version: 1.18.2.r3

 ### Current limitations
-This version is capable of transmitting 100KB.
+This version is capable of transmitting 150 KB.

 ## Getting Started